GovTechSG/sgds-web-component/docs/INSTALLATION.md

-# Step 1: Install SGDS web components
+# Install SGDS web components

 You can load SGDS's web components via CDN or by installing it locally.
 The library depends on <a href="https://open-wc.org/docs/development/scoped-elements/" target="_blank">scoped custom elements registry</a> and in <a href="/story/getting-started-usage-scoped-elements--page#components-requiring-polyfill" >certain cases</a>, it is required to import the `@webcomponents/scoped-custom-element-registry` polyfill before the web components.